OasisDigital/rxjs-closure/README.md

 # TODO

 * Publish a demo repo that consumes this one.
-* Ship a side-by-side comparison of the results using this versus the (less tricky to obtain) ES2015-bundle version of RxJS.
+* Make a side-by-side comparison of the results using this versus the (less tricky to obtain) ES2015-bundle version of RxJS.
+* If this experiment turns out to have little value, delete it.
+* If it turns out to be useful, hope the core RxJS ships it instead... then delete this third-party experimental package.